 Besides doing our travel journals, I decided the best way to integrate social studies was through an engaging writing research project!
 We were studying the regions of the U.S. and then ended that study with students each picking one U.S. state that they wanted to explore a bit further.

 I provided my students with a large (because they still write big in third grade!) graphic organizer with all the information they needed to collect and An America the Beautiful book related to their state.
-(I always go the library and check out each state that each student has.
+(I always go to the library and check out each state that each student has.
 These books are consistent in set up, style, and information.
 They NEVER leave my classroom.
 After writing is over, they place their writing materials inside the cover of the book and we stack them on the counter.
 I use books because I think it’s important that students understand how to take notes and use a nonfiction text for information.
 We also use some internet resources.)

 (I apologize for the student sample picture quality, but I wanted you to see it in a student’s handwriting too.
 Plus, I’m still trying to master that whole photography thing.
-You don’t realize just how difficult picture editing is, until you have to use them in blogs, etc!
+You don’t realize just how difficult picture editing is until you have to use them in blogs, etc!
 HA!)

 I walk students through various lessons to help them find interesting places to visit in their state, the climate, the state symbols, manufacturing and natural resources, and some fun facts.
 We even discuss citing our sources.